 The princess flower plant, also known as lasiandra and purple glory bush, is an exotic shrub sometimes reaching the size of a small tree.
-When growing princess flower shrubs in the landscape, you’ll find they quickly reach a height of 7 feet and higher and may reach a spread just as wide.
+When growing princess flower shrubs in the landscape, you'll find they quickly reach a height of 7 feet (2 m.) and higher, and may reach a spread just as wide.
 Care of princess flower is easy and uncomplicated.

 About Princess Flowers